-What Is Google AdWords Conversion Tracking?
+What Is Google Ads Conversion Tracking?

 Conversion tracking for your ads is important because it tells you whether your ad campaigns are paying off or they’re wasting your advertising budget.

-- Identify which keywords, ads, ad groups and campaigns are profitable in terms of driving conversions.
+- Identify which keywords, ads, ad groups, and campaigns are profitable in terms of driving conversions.

 - It allows you to make informed decisions on your ad spend for optimizing your ad campaigns.